Skip to main content

 He received his PhD in chemistry from the Australian National University in 1998.
 Following a successful ARC Industrial Postdoctoral Fellowship, he joined the Intense Pulsed Neutron Source at Argonne National Laboratory in the United States where he provided scientific and technical support to researchers using small-angle neutron scattering and neutron reflectometry as well as developing teaching resources for the National School on Neutron and X-ray Scattering.

 Elliot's interests lie in condensed matter science and he has investigated such diverse areas as colloids, polymers, phase separation, emulsion stabilisation, membranes, magnetic spin glasses, skyrmions, biocompatible ferrofluids and nanocomposites.
 More recently, his focus has been on the application of neutron and X-ray scattering to systems with an intrinsic health-related and/or industrial application; this has resulted in multiple reports in domestic and international media.
+He received the ANBUG Neutron Award for outstanding research in neutron science and leadership promoting the Australian neutron scattering community in 2021.

 He has also sought to develop unique and specialised sample environments to extend the use of scattering instrumentation into new scientific areas.
 Such devices include the first differential scanning calorimeter capable of enabling the simultaneous measurement of SANS and a Rapid ViscoAnalyser that enables SANS to be measured during a small-scale emulated food process.
 Such approaches enable structure-process-property relationships to be revealed in real-time.
+Recent developments in sample environments for neutron scattering have been described in a recent review.

 See Elliot Gilbert's latest work